isabella-helliwell/Stock-Analysis/README.md

 ##### MsgBox "This code ran in " & (endtime - startTime) & " seconds for the year " & (yearvalue)

 ##### End Sub

+### 1.2.2 VBA Code Refactored
+The purpose of this excersise is to see if we can optimized the running time in the VBA macro that was described in section 1.2.1.
+At first we can look into our VBA code to see if we can make it more clear and clean.
+Secondly, there might be some other operators, logical statements that will collect less memory, and therefore optimize the run time.